The following controls can be used in the SELECT section to modify the solution methods of FlexPDE.

 |•||Numeric selectors are set by selector = number.|

 In STAGED problems, this selector causes all stages to be run consecutively without pause.
 Turning this selector OFF causes FlexPDE to pause at the end of each stage, so that results can be examined before proceeding.

 Steady state: Specifies the maximum change in any variable allowed on any Newton iteration step (measured relative to the variable norm).
 In severely nonlinear problems, it may be necessary to force a slow progress (small CHANGELIM) toward the solution in order to avoid pathological behavior of the nonlinear functions.

 Time dependent: Specifies the maximum change in one timestep of any variable derived from a steady-state equation.
 Changes larger than CHANGELIM will cause the timestep to be cut.

 In STAGED problems using AUTOSTAGE, this selector causes each stage to pause for this many seconds before proceeding to the next stage.
 This allows for casual examination of the results at each stage without needing to click the continue button.
 In BATCH scripts, this selector causes each problem to pause before running the next problem.

 This selects use of a direct matrix solver instead of the default iterative solver.
 There is an internal limit to the size of the matrix that FlexPDE will allow using this method.
 The limit is based on the number of unknowns in the model.
 The direct solver requires a large amount of memory and problems larger than this can cause the system to go to virtual memory which is extremely slow.
-The default limit is 10,000 unknowns and can be overridden with the selector DIRECTLIMIT.
+The default limit can be dictated by the selector DIRECTLIMIT.